Zverev dethrones Medvedev to win second ATP Finals title

 "I'm happy with that and ready to go on holidays with this win now."

-"It's very special, I'm super thrilled and super happy right now," he added.
+Zverev will skip the Davis Cup finals to be played in Madrid, Turin and Innsbruck from November 25 to December 5.

-"There's no better way to end the season than winning here so obviously I’m incredibly happy.
-But I'm now very much looking forward to next year already."
+"There's no better way to end the season than winning here so obviously I'm incredibly happy.
+But I'm now very much looking forward to next year already," he said.

 An event this year missing both Roger Federer and Rafael Nadal, the ATP Finals have proved the breakout stage for tennis' new generation with the Grand Slams still largely beyond their reach.